toidiu/toidiu.github.io/content/blog/coursera-cryptography-1-recap.md

 rigorous science:
 - specify a threat model (how the attacker will attack and what his goals are)
 - propose a construction (construction of the crypto)
-- prove that breaking connstruction under threat model will solve an underlying hard problem (its hard to break encrpytion)
+- prove that breaking connstruction under threat model will solve an underlying hard problem (prove that its hard to break encrpytion)

 **vid 3:**
 history of cryptography..